 See: Stretching for Back Pain Relief

-Take the time to make sure you are comfortable from the moment you set off on your trip.
-The smallest irritant in the beginning of your trip can turn into raging pain hours later.
+Take the time to make sure you're comfortable from the moment you set off on your trip.
+The smallest irritant in the beginning of your trip can turn into raging pain later.

-Don't sit on your wallet, cell phone, or anything else in your back pocket, as that may throw your spine out of whack.
+Don't have your wallet, cell phone, or anything else in your back pocket, as that may throw your spine out of alignment.

 Reduce reaching for the steering wheel, which places more stress on the lumbar spine, neck, shoulder, and wrists.
 Instead, sit as close to the steering wheel as possible without compromising your safety.

 Sit up straight with your knees slightly higher than your hips, and keep your chin pulled in so that your head sits straight on top of your spine.

 Watch Lower Back Strain Video

 Many people find that warming up the lower back is a good way to alleviate pain on a long road trip.
 Here you have a lot of options:

 - Keep a heating pad in your car, and use a power converter to plug it into your cigarette lighter or dashboard power source and turn on your heating pad when you need it

 - If you prefer moist heat, you can buy a reusable heating pack and heat it in your microwave before getting in the car.
 You can place this between your lower back and the seatback in place of using a lumbar pillow